Expert Plumbing Pipe Repair in Central Point, OR

 A cold solder joint or an over-tightened galvanized thread weeps years later as the seal fatigues.
 We cut the joint out and remake it correctly rather than trying to reseal a bad one.

-- Call or schedule online.
-Book your pipe repair in Central Point online or by phone and pick a 2-hour window.
-We confirm in under five minutes with the assigned tech's name and photo.
+- Book by phone or online.
+Pick a 2-hour window for pipe repair in Central Point, by phone or online.
+Within five minutes you get a confirmation carrying the assigned tech's name and photo.

 - Flat-rate quote.
 You get a flat-rate pipe repair quote in writing, good for 30 days — no hourly creep and no add-ons after the fact.